Skip to main content

 tip

-Create .qmake.conf in the tom application root folder with the following content.
+Create the .qmake.conf file in the tom application root folder with the following content.

 QMAKEFEATURES *= $$quote($$TINY_MAIN_DIR/TinyORM/qmake/features)